-The selected consolidated financial data with respect to our consolidated balance sheets as of December 31, 2003 and 2002 and the related consolidated statements of operations for the years ended December 31, 2003, 2002 and 2001 have been derived from our audited consolidated financial statements which are included herein.
-The selected financial data with respect to our balance sheets as of December 31, 2001, 2000 and 1999 and the related statements of operations for the years ended December 31, 2000 and 1999 have been derived from our audited financial statements which are not included herein.
+The selected consolidated financial data with respect to our consolidated balance sheets as of December 31, 2004 and 2003 and the related consolidated statements of operations for the years ended December 31, 2004, 2003 and 2002 have been derived from our audited consolidated financial statements which are included herein.
+The selected financial data with respect to our balance sheets as of December 31, 2002, 2001 and 2000 and the related statements of operations for the years ended December 31, 2001 and 2000 have been derived from our audited financial statements which are not included herein.
+Certain prior year financial information has been reclassified to conform with fiscal 2004 financial statement presentation.
 The following selected consolidated financial data should be read in conjunction with the consolidated financial statements and the notes thereto and the information contained in Item 7, "Management's Discussion and Analysis of Financial Condition and Results of Operations."